 Ground covers, Perennials, Flowers

-From Europe, western Asia.
-Makes a flat, spreading mat (about 1 1/2 ft. wide) of fernlike, hairy leaves.
+This native of Europe and western Asia makes a flat, spreading mat (to about 1 1/2 ft. wide) of fernlike, gray-freen, hairy leaves.
 Golden flower heads in flat clusters top 6–10-in. stems.
-A good edging and a neat ground cover for small areas; useful in rock gardens.
-Shear off dead flowers to leave attractive gray-green mat.
+Makes a tidy edging or a neat groundcover for small areas; useful in rock gardens.
+Shear off dead flowers to leave an attractive gray-green mat.
 ‘Aurea’ (‘Maynard’s Gold’) is vigorous, with large heads of lemon yellow flowers.
 ‘King George’ is lower growing than the species, with grayer foliage and creamy yellow blooms.